sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 }
 ```

-The `load_texture` method will be useful when we load the textures for our models, as `include_bytes!` requires that we know the name of the file at compile time which we can't really guarantee with model textures.
+The `load_texture` method will be useful when we load the textures for our models, as `include_bytes!` requires that we know the name of the file at compile time, which we can't really guarantee with model textures.

 `Mesh` holds a vertex buffer, an index buffer, and the number of indices in the mesh.
 We're using an `usize` for the material.
-This `usize` will be used to index the `materials` list when it comes time to draw.
+This `usize` will index the `materials` list when it comes time to draw.

 With all that out of the way, we can get to loading our model.